wjmatthaeus/R_Speleothem/hendy_v1.md

 #and the IDE will try to autocomplete functions, paths and variables when you start typing their names.
 #place your cursor next to 'setwd' and press F1. look in the bottom right window of the IDE
 #the 'help' tab has opened, giving you infomration on the command

 setwd("~/Dropbox/R_on_git/R_Speleothem")

 #setwd("XXXX")#you will have to replace XXXX with the path to your file. try out autocomplete here.
 #start typing the name of the folder, press Tab, and the IDE will show you some options in a dropdown.
-#install.packages("tidyverse") #highlight this command and run it if the next one tells you the package is not installed
+#highlight the 'install.packages' commands (without the #) and run them if the next one tells you the package is not installed

+#install.packages("tidyverse")
 library(tidyverse)
 ```